 Sample concentrations and purities can be easily measured from known peaks once the proportionality constant is calibrated using a reference of known concentration and purity.
 Such measurement methods are known as quantitative NMR, or qNMR for short.

 We regularly post testimonials on our blog, where our customers describe how they are using their Spinsolve and comment on their experience using it.
-We have a number of these user stories now, so we have conveniently compiled them all on a new page ‘What Customers Say‘.
+We have a number of these user stories now, so we have conveniently compiled them all on a new page ‘Testimonials‘.

 Take a look to see how Spinsolve users all over the world, in teaching and research, are using their Spinsolves.